Wang-Lin-boop/AutoMD/README.md

 echo "export viparr=${PWD}/schrodinger.ve/bin" >> ~/.bashrc
 ```

-### 3. Download the force field library for Viparr.
+### 3. Download the force field library for viparr.

 Then, clone the public Viparr parameters from D.E.
 Shaw Research's GitHub repository, and set the environment variable.
 ```